Will Bitcoin Mining Survive the Energy Crisis?

 Opportunity in Crisis

-Rising energy prices may actually lead to cheaper electricity for some miners— but only those who are willing to adapt to the changing conditions.
-Electrical production and electrical grids worldwide remain extremely inefficient.
+Rising energy prices may actually lead to cheaper electricity for some miners — but only for those who are willing to adapt to the changing conditions.
+Electrical production and power grids worldwide remain extremely inefficient.
 One of the main reasons for this is the distance between energy production and energy consumption.

 Higher energy prices will lead to a lot of pressure on governments and utilities to lower energy prices.
 If energy producers work with Bitcoin miners, they can actually increase their profits by selling energy that would otherwise be wasted.
 With power plants working more efficiently and generating higher revenues, energy costs will be lower for consumers.